JiggityMaggotKetamynes/Chips/YC_application.md

 ## How far along are you?

-**Davis:** Pitch theorized and hashed out, continuing to polish demo & website.
+Pitch theorized and hashed out, continuing to polish demo & website.

 ## How long have each of you been working on this?
 How much of that has been full-time?
 Please explain.